 The other portion of PLD that the Town calculates is for future school use.
 Based on the proposed density and Douglas County School District's student/land density ratios, 20.56 acres of PLD are required for future school land in Pine Canyon.
 The School District has agreed that the proposed 12.7-acre parcel will be sufficient.
-The 12.7-acre parcel will be provided through PLD for the Town to hold.
 No additional school PLD is requested.

-In regard to trails and open space, the development is proposing 148.1 acres of open spaces, which is 28% of the development.
+In regard to trails and open space, the development is proposing 155.6 acres of open spaces, which is 29% of the development.
 Code requires 106.9 acres to meet the 20% minimum open space requirement.
-It is expected that additional open space will be added by each planning area as they go through the site development plan process, which may include things like buffers, pocket parks, trail connections, multi-family common spaces, etc, which will be above and beyond the 28% identified now.
-Trail corridors are proposed through the development including a pedestrian underpass at I-25 that the developer will be providing.
+It is expected that additional open space will be added by each planning area as they go through the site development plan process, which may include areas such as buffers, pocket parks, trail connections, and multi-family common spaces, which will be above and beyond the 29% identified now.
+Trail corridors are proposed through the development.

-At this time, the ownership and maintenance of all open space and parks are planned to be by the developer, metro district or HOA.
-The 12.7-acre future school PLD site will be owned and maintained by the Town until it is needed for a school site.
+At this time, the ownership and maintenance of all open space and parks are planned to be by the metro district or as determined at time of Site Development Plan and Plat.
 At the time of SDP, the park parcels ownership may transfer to the Town, but maintenance will be held by the metro district or HOA.
 All parks and recreation development impact fees will be paid to the Town at time of building permit to offset the park usage impacts and uses this development will bring to the town-wide park facilities.